MattClarkson/CMakeCatchTemplate/README.md

  4. Code on that branch.
  5. Push to your remote when ready.
  6. Create pull request.
- 7. We will review code, and merge to master when it looks ready.
+ 7. We will review code, suggest and required changes and merge to master when it is ready.